Milan or X-ray of a memory (Updated)

 This is an old x-ray film, should be about thirty years or even more.
 Backlight examining it some gaps are clearly observed.
 In fact is what prevails.
 As time goes by the image is markedly deteriorated.

 (1982) Recently dawned when the train on the way to Milan and coming from Zurich crossed the Swiss-Italian border between Lugano and Como.
 A clairvoyant carabinieri concluded that a couple of young backpackers loaded also with a gym bag would be surely dealing currency from one to another country.
 Was hard to convince him a green thousand Spanish pesetas note, although for us it was a pulp at the time, was the total amount of our assembled capitals after a month touring Europe.
 As just mentioned he was clairvoyant, so insisted on finding any evidence of the bulk of fortune we were carrying.
 The inspection was proving unsuccessful inside both backpacks.
 Noting that the handbag also belonged to us is his eyes lit up.
 Tensing his face formed a fledgling smirk under his nose.
-There was his treasure.
+As Sméagol with the One Ring he was about to proclaim that there was his treasure.
 We confessed really belonged to us and we put him on advice we use it basically to carry a small camping stove and all the filth that we had not yet thrown away by the window.
 That included a plastic bottle of shower gel that had blown several days ago, turning the bag inside a tangle of sticky dirt.
 Even today I wonder why we loaded up and down with such crap.
 But the wily carabinieri persisted in his pressing need to find out something in our belongings enough to fine us.

-- Aprire!
+- Aprire subito!
 He imperatively muttered.

 We obeyed his orders and he get in entirely his forearm inside the bag.
 In a few moments his face suspiciously transmuted the tense smile on a new expression, this time manifest revulsion perceptible from the distance.
 We guessed at once that he had just found what was left of the gel bottle probably mixed with some banana peel or any other fruit remaining.
 He pulled his now sticky hand out from the bag and gave done the inspection.
 Something really convinced him we’re not dealing currency, even in spite our will.
 Although we already knew that after a day without eating hardly anything, in my case at this point I must have lost about fifteen pounds, what converted me in a kind of walking noodle.
 The memory of the arrival in Milan is wrapped in a clear sensation of hunger.
 Once left the train we headed straight to the station bar.
 We exchanged our currency stash in a ten thousand lire note, which in turn, immediately mutate into a couple of small pizzas and two glasses of draft beer.
 As soon as the waiter had placed the succulent dish on the bar in front of us turned to go for beers.
 The pizzas generously smoked, indicating that they were burning inside.
 The waiter turned again to serve the beer while surprised warned the pizzas were vanished.
 The smoke that previously emerged from them now exited from our ears while we were wildly swallowed.
 We were hungry.
 The fire between the tongue and the palate was quenched with beers.